Chamath Palihapitiya: 2007–2011: Facebook

-At Facebook, Palihapitiya led the rollout of Facebook Beacon, an advertising system that faced lawsuits and was ultimately discontinued.
-He subsequently headed the company's growth efforts, and Facebook reported reaching one billion users within four years.
+At Facebook, Palihapitiya led the rollout of Facebook Beacon in 2007, an advertising system that tracked user purchases across third-party websites.
+The system faced privacy complaints and lawsuits, leading to discontinuation in 2009.
+Palihapitiya subsequently transitioned to lead Facebook's growth initiatives, a period during which the platform reached one billion users by 2012.
 He also led the Facebook Phone and Facebook Home initiatives before leaving the company in 2011.

-Steven Levy wrote in Facebook: The Inside Story that Palihapitiya was regarded as a "bully" at Facebook, and that his subordinates often cried as a result of his bullying.
+In Facebook: The Inside Story, journalist Steven Levy documented accounts from former colleagues describing Palihapitiya's management style as aggressive.
+Some subordinates reported emotional distress working under his leadership.